 Laboratory for Human Neurobiology

 The Laboratory for Human Neurobiology studies psychological and neurological processes.
-Our lab focuses on the processes which underlie cognition and learning in the human brain, and how those processes are altered in disease.
+Our lab focuses on the processes which underlie behavior, such as cognition and motor skills, in the brain and how those processes are altered in disease.
 Our current work in Human Neurobiology includes:

 - The development and preclinical validation of instruments for the clinical investigation of the effects of interventions on disease states.

 - Exploration of the micro-anatomical structure of neurons and glia in neocortex via electron microscopy, and methods to connect these data to macro-anatomical methods such as MRI and light microscopy.